glimpse-project/glimpse-training-data/README.md

 # Glimpse Training Data

-*Note: we recommend passing --depth=1 while cloning considering the ~80MB size of our .blend file and the large CMU mocap archives*
+*Note: we recommend passing --depth=1 while cloning considering the size of the tracked files*

 The `mocap/` directory  includes compressed archives of the CMU motion capture data we use for rendering our training images.

-After cloning this repository you need to run `./unpack.sh` to decompress the CMU mocap archives.
+The `blender/` directory includes a glimpse-training.zip file containing a glimpse-training.blend file for use in conjunction with `blender/addon/glimpse_data_generator` and `glimpse/glimpse-cli.py` that helps us import the CMU mocap animations into Blender and render our training images.

-The `blender/` directory includes a glimpse-training.blend file for use in conjunction with `blender/addon/glimpse_data_generator` that helps us import the CMU mocap animations into Blender and render our training images.
+After cloning this repository you need to run `./unpack.sh` to decompress the CMU mocap archives and `blender/glimpse-training.blend`

 After cloning this repository you need to follow the instructions below to install and enable all the required Blender addons.